Using social media with your website

 Many websites cheerully display links to a wide range of social media, and good luck to them.
 How effectively do their owners really keep all the different feeds updated?

 We would recommend avoiding the blanket approach of joining every social platform you can think of, unless you employ dedicated marketing staff to keep them all meaningfully updated.
 Choose one two platforms that suit you, and concentrate on them.

-What you choose depends very much on your type of business or organisation, where your target audience is likely to be, and to an extent on personal preference.
+Personal preference should play a strong role in your choice.
 After all, you are much more likely to spend time updating feeds on a platform you actually enjoy using.